Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 - The second value is the global glow multiplier in dark environments.

 Both values must be set to 1 if you just want to have the same result as with the "Textures-only (Legacy)" frameworks.

+### Hair: Glow (Emissive) and Glow Adjustment

+To add glow information to hair, you have to edit the multi map.
+The glow information is to be added to the multi map's blue channel, in non-inverted form ("black" is no glow, "white" is full glow).

+To globally adjust the hair glow, add the constant with ID `0x8F6498D1`, as described above.

+### Skin: Hair on Standard (non-Hrothgar) Body

+To add hair information to skin that uses the standard body shader, add the constant with ID `0xD367C386` and set it to 1.

+Then, add the hair influence information (just like the green channel for the Hrothgar shader) to the blue channel, and add the primary/secondary mix information (just like the blue channel for the Hrothgar shader) to the alpha channel.

+The multi map's green channel will still be used as a specular map (instead of the hardcoded 20% value the Hrothgar shader uses).

 ### Skin: Auri Scale Iridescence